Introduction While it has not been set up like other wizards in Baker and Associates'

 the Apply button was clicked.
 Now clicking on the Totals button, Transfer button, Clear Columns button, or Reports button will bring up forms or reports that will all be affected by this filter.

+To remove the filter, click the Clear button.
+All accounts will then show once again.
 Transfer Totals When you click on the Approve button, a screen like the one in the picture below will appear.
 That same Approve button is also used to revise approved budgets.
 This

 section will explain both.
 Approving/Transferring This form exists to help you get a starting point for the current stage of the budget.
 If